demasy/demasy/README.md

 ![Made with love in Egypt](https://madewithlove.now.sh/in?heart=true&template=for-the-badge) -->
 <p align="center">
-Made with love ❤️ in Egypt
+Code with love ❤️ in Egypt
 </p>